pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep5.md

 - We display the post's `date` and, if available, the `date_updated`.
 - Notice how the rendered tags associated with the post are clickable links that lead to `/blog` or `/projects` and filter posts by the selected tag.
 - The html `prose-*` classes are available from the [tailwind typography plugin](https://github.com/tailwindlabs/tailwindcss-typography).
 - The post's title gets its `id` dynamically from the metadata title.
-We saw how the other headings of our posts get their `id` and in the section below we will see how we make use of heading ids.
+We saw how the other headings of our posts get their ids (`rehype-slug`) and in the section below we will see how we make use of heading ids.
 - Renders the post's `content` using `{@html content}` to [inject raw HTML](https://svelte.dev/tutorial/svelte/html-tags).
 - A button that triggers the `scrollToTop` function when clicked, allowing users to scroll back to the top of the page.
 - We have [seen the `postType` functionality before](/blog/build-blog-and-projects-pages#create-post-list-component), as well as the [`page` usage](/blog/build-the-home-page#add-a-navbar) and [how to understand tailwind classes](/blog/set-up-sveltekit-website#optional-recommended-resources).
 The Svelte [`#each` block should also be familiar by now](/blog/build-the-home-page#create-the-home-page).
-- Observe how the posts look without the typography plugin by temporarily removing it from the `svelte.config.js` file.
+- Observe how the posts look without the typography plugin by temporarily removing it from the `src/app.css` file.
 This helps understand its role in styling markdown content.

 ### Add Floating Table of Contents (TOC)